 I grew up in Beckton, a Thatcher-era suburb in the London Docklands, where the built environment attempted but didn’t quite succeed in obliterating traces of the industrial landscape.
 I studied architecture and urban design and these themes continue to pervade my work, but I’m more interested in the shape of things beyond their immediate design.
 What hidden meanings do we build into our systems and landscapes?
 When does a city, which is made of bricks and mortar, transform into nostalgia, mythology or desire?
 What impulses can be read in the landscapes that we shape?

-Amanda Lwin is a contemporary artist who uses the moniker Places & Things.
+Amanda Lwin is a contemporary artist working under the moniker Places & Things.